oir/barkeep/README.md

 (You can replace `g++` with your choice of compiler like `clang`.)

-To build the test suites or the Python bindings, use Meson (below) — tests depend on Catch2 and fmtlib, and Meson handles both via subproject wraps.
+To build the test suites or the Python bindings, use Meson (below).

 ### Build system: Meson